Azure/cosmos-explorer/src/SelfServe/Documentation/README.md

 # Self Serve Model

 The Self Serve Model allows you to write classes that auto generate UI components for your feature.
-The idea is to allow developers, who aren't very familiar with writing UI, to develop and own UI components for their features by just writing simpler TypeScript classes.
+The idea is to allow developers from other feature teams, who may not be familiar with writing UI, to develop and own UX components.
+This is accomplished by just writing simpler TypeScript classes for their features.

 What this means for the feature team
 - Can concentrate just on the logic behind showing, hiding and disabling UI components
-- Need not worry about specifics of the UI language
+- Need not worry about specifics of the UI language or UX requirements (Accessibility, Localization, Themes, etc.)
-- Can own the REST API calls made as part of the feature, which may change in the future
+- Can own the REST API calls made as part of the feature, which can change in the future
-- Quicker turn around time for feature development and bugs, which they own and have deeper knowledge of
+- Quicker turn around time for development and bug fixes since they have deeper knowledge of the feature

 What this means for the UI team
-- No need to ramp up on the intricacies of every feature which required UI changes
+- No need to ramp up on the intricacies of every feature which requires UI changes
-- Own only the framework and not the feature itself
-- More bandwidth to prioritize inhouse features as well
+- Own only the framework and not every feature, giving more bandwidth to prioritize inhouse features as well

 ## Getting Started